 Refugee & Asylee Volunteer Program

-At LFS, we have a variety of ways you can volunteer to help refugees.
+At LFSRM, we have a variety of ways you can volunteer to help refugees.
 Whether it be compiling welcome baskets or working closely with refugee families themselves, we offer an array of opportunities suited to your specific preferences.
 We have five offices in the Rocky Mountain region, each with individual needs.